-During our 3 months living in Chiang Mai with kids, we made sure we took advantage of all that the city had to offer a family.
+This is a thorough guide of what things to do in Chiang Mai with kids!
+During our 3 months living in Chiang Mai with kids (10& 12 yrs), we made sure we took advantage of all that the city had to offer a family.
 We found that things are well documented for singles and couples, but there just wasn’t much on the internet for families.
-So if you are looking for things to do in Chiang Mai with kids, then you will love our Family Friendly Chiang Mai guide.
+So if you are looking for short-term apartment rentals Chiang Mai, places to eat in Chiang Mai or Things to do in Chiang Mai with kids, then you will love our What to do in Chiang Mai guide.
 Continue reading →

 Did you know that there are American Universities in Spain?
 Yes, with courses taught in English and you would graduate with an American degree!
 In some cases, it is is less expensive than studying in the United States!

 Six years ago we moved to Spain with suitcases and backpacks, ready to start our adventure and live in Spain for a year or two.
 That was it!
 That was the plan!
 Here we are after six years, with so many life changing experiences, memories and stories.